pág. 8796

 (1964), “VTS is a teaching strategy which is used to encourage critical and creative thinking by using

-ual images” (p.195).
+visual images” (p.195).
 Thus, VTS is an approach to learning that uses visual imagery to develop both

 critical and creative thinking.
 Regarding this, every perceived picture and visual image is considered a

-students with their expression of the creation story
+statement of thought.
+Thus, comic images facilitate students with their expression of the creation story

 and creativity, especially for students with visual learning styles.
 Furthermore, Rayo (2015) claimed that